 If people go to pubs in the evening for the atmosphere, they go in the morning for the lack of it.
 Walk into a Wetherspoons before 12PM – it's always a Wetherspoons – and the first thing that strikes you is the quiet.
 It's like being pulled into an airless, carpeted vacuum.
 It might be the middle of the morning, but when you can hardly see any sunlight who knows the difference?

 There have always been traditional pockets of morning drinking in the UK.
-From the pubs surrounding London's old meat and fish markets in Farringdon, up to the Leith docks in Edinburgh, overnight industries used to be responsible for a culture of 6AM licenses – the bar staff catering to those at the end of the night shift.
+From the pubs surrounding London's old meat and fish markets in Farringdon, up to Leith docks in Glasgow, overnight industries used to be responsible for a culture of 6AM licenses – the bar staff catering to those at the end of the night shift.
 But as the balance of the UK's economy has shifted, so too have the morning drinkers.

 While we'd probably assume drinking on a Tuesday morning to be a hallmark of alcoholism, the truth is as nuanced as it is varied.
 Looking for answers, I took the question to a handful of London pubs over the course of a couple of weeks.